polonia/Twitter_Auto/README.md

 # Twitter Auto - Twitter automatic manager for busy owners

+The Twitter Auto let a user add and edit related hashtags.
+Any tweet using those hashtags can be retweeted and/or like/Favorite.
+It can acept follows and send them a thanks message.

 # The Meteor Chef - Base
 A starting point for Meteor apps.